 My hindrances, of course, remain a bit of an issue, but after this weekend I think things should lighten up a bit.
 I have to work on Labor Day, but beyond that I expect the approach of Autumn should combine with my own ability to open doors in a major way and allow me to break the slight writers block I have been dealt recently.

 One thing that I am so far unsure of is what I will do about NaNoWriMo.
 Last year I was able to write a 68,000 word novel in around 18 days; an accomplishment that I’m incredibly proud of.
 This year, with a full time job that sees me writing all day, going to late night meetings and working a shift that isn’t always predictable, I’m not sure what November will hold for me.
 I look to my fellow reporters on occasion and think that I may be able to still handle the pressure of NaNo; it only calls for around 1,700 words a day, after all.
-With the altered schedule my wife and I are currently on, I typically have at least four hours from the time I get off until the time she gets off, which should be plenty of time, right?
+Not that hard, right?

 One way or the other I plan on making a serious effort to get something big to a publisher by the end of the year.
 Granted, I’ve said this since at least March, a lot of things have put some holds on that, not the least of which has been an unfortunately lackadaisical attitude by most of my beta readers which hasn’t exactly helped moral.
 But no excuse is a good excuse.
 Either way, I am making serious headway with some ideas that will lead to some excellent local color pieces for my area (if I do say so myself) and I will be setting aside some time every day to write if possible and I expect it to make a big difference.